 This council directs the Vizient orthopedic contracting team regarding supplies and clinical acceptance of total joints, spine, trauma, sports medicine, orthobiologics and other orthopedic-related products.
 The Orthopedic Contracting Council is also a sounding board for any members to pose questions to or offer guidance to Vizient.
 This council comprises specialists in joint reconstruction, spine, sports medicine and trauma.

 Orthopedic surgeons, sports medicine physicians, spine surgeons or trauma surgeons are preferred.
-Nursing, value analysis or supply chain professionals with orthopedic backgrounds will be considered.
+Orthopedic nurses, orthopedic OR managers, value analysis or supply chain professionals with orthopedic backgrounds are encouraged to apply.

 Call: As needed